 Do I have to bring my child?

-It is best if you do, as we fit the child into their car seat.
+It is best if you do, as we fit the child into the car seat.

 How much is the donation for a car seat?

-We ask for $15, payable the day of the class.
+We ask for $15, payable on the day of the class.